 This page describes the MAA's list of Recommendations for Undergraduate Libraries.
-To see what books are in the list, go to our advanced search page, enter some search criteria, scroll down and click on the "Show only books in the BLL" box.
+To see what books are in the list, go to the Browse page and select either "Have BLL" (for all recommended books) or a particular rating.

 About the Basic Library List